lankydan/lankydanblog-jamstack/content/blog/2021/kotlin/bakwards-compatibility-of-default-arguments/index.md

 Kotlin's default arguments can make APIs easier to understand as a user and more effortless to write as a developer.
 No more manually writing out function overloads with every possible useful combination of arguments.
 Furthermore, when reading these functions, it's easy to see what arguments can be left out and what values they use if you do.

 That all sounds great, right?
-Most uses of Kotlin default arguments will work perfectly, bar any lousy code you write, but that isn't really Kotlin's fault.
+Most uses of Kotlin's default arguments will work perfectly, bar any lousy code you write, but that isn't really Kotlin's fault.
 However, in some use-cases, there is a flaw with how default arguments work.
 More precisely, evolving the API of a platform without requiring existing code to recompile.

 This post will focus on how Kotlin's default arguments work under the hood, why that affects backwards compatibility, and what you can do about it.